networkservicemesh/nsm-operator/README.md

 ## Overview

 The Network Service Mesh Operator is a tool to install and manage the [Network Service Mesh][nsm_home] application which <em> is a novel approach solving complicated L2/L3 use cases in Kubernetes that are tricky to address with the existing Kubernetes Network Model.
 Inspired by Istio, Network Service Mesh maps the concept of a Service Mesh to L2/L3 payloads as part of an attempt to re-imagine NFV in a Cloud-native way! </em>.
-To  better understand the network service meshes take a look at [what is nsm](nsm_whatis).
+To  better understand the network service meshes take a look at [what is nsm][nsm_whatis].

 The operator is a single pod workload that automates operational human knowledge behind the scenes to create the service mesh infrastructure components deploying a webhook and daemonsets with the network service managers and forwarding plane workloads taking the configuration from the Custom Resource manifest created specifically to be used with the operator.
 It aims to be platform independed and for such should run well in any kubernetes distribution.